Gibson Watts Global: PEO & EOR Services

 Cultural Information

 The UAE’s populace includes a range of religions including Islam, Hinduism, and Christianity, with Islam being the most common religious group.
 The country also speaks a variety of languages including Arabic, English and Hindi.
-Arabic is the native language of the UAE, however English in the most commonly spoken.
+Arabic is the native language of the UAE, however English is the most commonly spoken.

 Employees in the UAE will benefit from Muslim Holidays including Eid and Ramadan, getting to enjoy public holidays around the celebrations.